AWS Deployment

 Delegate responsibility for Atolio subdomain

-The customer’s parent domain (e.g. yourdomain.com) needs to delegate traffic to the new Atolio subdomain (search.yourdomain.com).
+The customer’s parent domain (e.g. example.com) needs to delegate traffic to the new Atolio subdomain (search.example.com).
 This is achieved by adding an NS record to the parent domain with the 4 name servers copied from the new subdomain (similar to what is described here).

 Setup authentication